Fulton Financial Corporation: Mergers and acquisitions

 In fall 2019, Fulton Bank completed its consolidation of The Columbia Bank in Howard County, Maryland.
 Fulton stated that customers of The Columbia Bank should see minimal changes, other than the bank name.

 In 2022, FFC purchased Prudential Bancorp, Inc., (Nasdaq:PBIP) on July 1, and the acquiree's primary subsidiary, Prudential Bank, was merged into Fulton Bank on November 5.
 Oddly unaffiliated with either PBIP or FFC, a "Prudential Bank" continues to operate in the United Arab Emirates; during operation, Prudential Bank was regional, headquartered in Philadelphia, and had no affiliation with Prudential Financial.

 On April 26, 2024, the FDIC seized Philadelphia based Republic Bank and transferred almost all $6 Billion of assets to Fulton Bank, doubling its presence in the Philadelphia metropolitan area.

+On November 25, 2025 Fulton Bank Announced the intention to acquire the $2.5 Billion Asset Blue Foundry Bancorp based in Rutherford, New Jersey.
+The deal is expected to close in Q2, 2026 and will further expand the bank in Northern New Jersey.

 Complaints

 According to a United States government consumer finance database, the Consumer Financial Protection Bureau (CFPB) has received 64 complaints related to Fulton Financial since May 1, 2017.
 The complaint subjects include: